Radiant Cut Diamonds In-Depth Buying Guide

 What is the best alternative to radiant cut diamonds?

-Radiant cut diamonds are alternatives to emerald cut diamonds that have more of a step cut and fewer facets.
+Radiant cut diamonds are alternatives to emerald cut diamonds, which have a step cut and fewer facets.
 If you want large and deep facets, emerald cut diamonds will be ideal.
 However, if you desire sparkle and radiance, a radiant cut should be the choice.

 Why are radiant cut diamonds cheaper than round-cut diamonds?